sueelly/joo-n/README.md

 # joo-n
-javascript stuty with one joo and two joon
+javascript study with one joo and two joon